MicrosoftEdge/WebView2Feedback/specs/LaunchingRegisteredProtocols.md

 # Background

 We are exposing an event that will fire when an attempt to launch a registered protocol is made.
-This event will fire when this attempt is made and the host will be given the option to cancel the launch, handle the popup dialog to hide the dialog, as well as revoke permissions that have been previously given to the origin launching the protocol.
+The host will be given the option to cancel the launch, handle the popup dialog to hide the dialog, as well as revoke permissions that have been previously given to the origin launching the protocol.

 # Description

 This event will fire before the registered protocol launch occurs.
 Currently a popup dialog is displayed in which the user can click `Open` or `Cancel`.
-If the request is made from a trustworthy origin a checkmark box will be displayed that will allow the user to check to always allow this registered protocol from this origin.
-This event will allow the host to programatically cancel the event, suppress the popup dialog, and revoke permissions given in the past to always allow the protocol from the origin.
+If the request is made from a trustworthy origin a checkmark box will be displayed that will allow the user to always allow this registered protocol from this origin.

 There are two events associated with the registered protocol launch - one for the main frame, and one for non-main frame(s).
-In this case in which the launch request is made from a non-main frame, the frame will raise a `LaunchingRegisteredProtocol` event as well as `CoreWebView2.FrameLaunchingRegisteredProtocol` event.
+In the case in which the launch request is made from a non-main frame, the frame will raise a `LaunchingRegisteredProtocol` event as well as `CoreWebView2.FrameLaunchingRegisteredProtocol` event.
 # Examples

 ## Win32 C++